-Pradip is a Fellow of the Faculty of Actuaries in Scotland; he qualified in 2002.
+Pradip is a Fellow of the Institute and Faculty of Actuaries in the UK.
 He is also a Fellow of the Institute of Actuaries of India.
 Pradip's doctoral thesis The impact of multifactorial genetic disorders on long-term Insurance was researched at Heriot-Watt University.
 His undergraduate and postgraduate studies were in Statistics at the Indian Statistical Institute, Kolkata, India, and he holds a postgraduate diploma in Actuarial Science from Heriot-Watt University.

 Pradip joined CASRI in December 2006.
 He serves on the Research and Enterprise Committee, is the Head of Research for CASRI, and co-ordinates the Actuarial Science seminar programme.